fameexpress/www.ageish.com/_posts/2024-03-20-the-sandwich-generation.markdown

 categories: caregiving
 author: Ageish Team
 description: "An in-depth exploration of the sandwich generation, including its demographics, prevalence, and challenges"
 excerpt: "The sandwich generation refers to middle-aged adults who simultaneously care for their aging parents and their own children, creating a challenging balancing act of responsibilities.
 This demographic faces unique pressures as they manage the financial, emotional, and practical aspects of supporting multiple generations.
-Research indicates approximately 26% of American adults—about 67.8 million people—belong to this growing segment of society, highlighting its significance as both a personal and public policy concern[^1]."
+Research indicates approximately 26% of American adults—about 67.8 million people—belong to this growing segment of society, highlighting its significance as both a personal and public policy concern."
 permalink: /the-sandwich-generation/
 ---

 The sandwich generation refers to middle-aged adults who simultaneously care for their aging parents and their own children, creating a challenging balancing act of responsibilities.
 This demographic faces unique pressures as they manage the financial, emotional, and practical aspects of supporting multiple generations.
-Research indicates approximately 26% of American adults—about 67.8 million people—belong to this growing segment of society, highlighting its significance as both a personal and public policy concern[^2].
+Research indicates approximately [26% of American adults—about 67.8 million](https://blog.hireahelper.com/2023-study-insights-into-americans-in-the-sandwich-generation/) people—belong to this growing segment of society, highlighting its significance as both a personal and public policy concern.

 <!--more-->